Guardians vs. Astros Player Props Betting Odds

 MLB Props Today: Cleveland Guardians

-- The Guardians' Triston McKenzie will make his second start of the season.
+- The Guardians will send Shane Bieber (4-3) to the mound for his 14th start this season.

+- He has earned a quality start nine times in 13 starts this season.

+- In 13 starts this season, Bieber has lasted five or more innings 11 times, with an average of 6.2 innings per appearance.

 |Opponent